medilies/go-locate-em/readme.md

 ## WKT

-Well Know Text (WKT): is a text-based format used to represent geometric objects in a standardized way, used in geographic information systems (GIS) and spatial databases to store and share spatial data.
+Well Know Text (WKT): is a text-based format used to represent geometric objects in a standardized way, used in GIS and spatial databases to store spatial data.

 ### Examples